 When looking to send money abroad, there are a wide range of options open from which to choose.
 Banks have dominated the money transfer market for centuries, but in recent years there has been a flurry of new online money transfer providers keen to undercut the competition.
-These services often offer competitive exchange rates, lower fees, and shorter transfer delivery times than traditional bank transfers, so it’s a good idea to shop around for the best and the cheapest deal when sending money overseas.
+These services often offer better exchange rates, lower fees, and shorter transfer delivery times, so it’s a good idea to shop around for the cheapest and the best deal when sending money overseas.

 For instance, if the mid-market rate for Euros to GBP is €1 to £0.85, when you transfer €1000, you expect to get £850.
 However, your provider may give you £820 instead.
 This means the margin they charge is 3.5%.
 When choosing the cheapest and the best provider to make transfers abroad, you can maximise the amount your recipient will get by finding a provider that charges a low exchange margin.
 We’ve put together a list of top 10 money transfer providers to help you find the one that fits your needs.

 These companies do not always make this an easy process, but that’s where we come in.
 In the common occurrence that the exchange rate margin being charged is not fully disclosed, our comparison tool will show you exactly the fees each provider charges and their respective exchange rate margins – enabling you to make the most cost-effective choice for transferring your money.

 Transfer fees and times differ depending on attributes such as the amount involved, payment method, payout option, transfer time and destination.
 These differences often give rise to specific transfer requirements and things to watch out for.
 Here’s a quick list of things you’ll need to be aware of: